Unite the Right (Canada): 1987–1993: Fragmentation on the political right

 With two right-wing parties competing for power, it became apparent that unseating the governing Liberals would be next to impossible.
 In the 1997 election, both the PCs and the Reform Party respectively polled roughly 19% each in popular support.
-Reform emerged with 60 Western seats and Official Opposition status, while the demoralized PCs emerged from the brink of oblivion with 20 Eastern seats and regained party status (a minimum of 12 seats is required for official party status in the House of Commons of Canada, allowing the party to have seats on parliamentary committees, guaranteed speaking time in the Commons, additional office space in the east and west blocks of Parliament, and multimillion-dollar federal funding for party research and staffing).
-More importantly, the Liberals emerged with only a five-seat majority in the election, and many pundits suggested that the combined PC and Reform votes would have been enough to unseat the Liberals or at least reduce them to minority status.
+The Reform party emerged with 60 Western seats and Official Opposition status, while the demoralized PCs emerged from the brink of oblivion with 20 eastern seats, and regained official party status.
+More importantly, the Liberals emerged with only a five-seat majority in the election, and many pundits suggested that the combined PC and Reform votes would have been enough to unseat the Liberals, or at least reduce them to minority status.

-The Liberals under Jean Chrétien had governed Canada since 1993, and were never really threatened by the divided right during the Chrétien era.
-Especially important in the Liberals' electoral success was the province of Ontario.
-From 1993 to 2004, the Liberals utterly dominated Canada's most populous province.
+The Liberals under Jean Chrétien had governed Canada since 1993, and were never threatened by the divided right during the Chrétien era.
+Especially important in the Liberals' electoral success was the province of Ontario, in which the Liberals utterly dominated Canada's most populous province.
 Both Reform and the PC Party received many votes, but because of the first past the post (FPTP) system, this was not enough to win more than a handful of Ontario's approximately 103 seats.
 At the same time, the Progressive Conservative Party of Ontario, who some suggested were kindred spirits in policy and direction to Reform and Blue Tory PCs, had formed a provincial government under Premier Mike Harris.